 Coronaviruses are a large family of viruses commonly found in animals, including camels, cattle, cats and bats.
 On rare occasions, such as the MERS and SARS outbreaks, animal coronaviruses can infect people and then spread between people.

 What does this mean for you and your family?

-According to World Health Organization (WHO) guidelines, anyone who experiences flu-like symptoms and has been to Wuhan, or has been in contact with someone who has been confirmed to have had the virus should seek medical care if they are ill.
+According to World Health Organization (WHO) guidelines, anyone who experiences flu-like symptoms or has been in contact with someone who has been confirmed to have had the virus should seek medical care if they are ill.